RyanSiu1995/dhall-kong/README.md

 in config // { certificates = Some [myCert] }
 ```

+For more example, please check the [example.dhall](./example/example.dhall) file.

 ## Contribution

 The project is now under development.
 Welcome to open an issue and submit pull request